-Eye exams for the treatment of medical conditions of the eye are covered when the service is performed by a participating Provider (optometrist or ophthalmologist).
-Covered Services and supplies include office visits, testing, and treatment of eye conditions producing symptoms that if left untreated may result in the loss of vision.
+Eye exams for the treatment of medical conditions of the eye are covered when the service is performed by a Network Provider (optometrist or ophthalmologist).
+Covered Services and supplies include in-network office visits, testing, and treatment of eye conditions producing symptoms that if left untreated may result in the loss of vision.
 Please refer to the Pediatric Vision Benefits section for a list of Covered Services and supplies available for an Eligible Child under the age of 19 who is a Member.

-Excluded services for routine and non-routine vision include:
+Exclusions: The following routine and non-routine vision services are excluded:

 - 1. Visual Therapy. - 2.
-Any vision services, treatment or materials not specifically listed as a Covered Service or supply.

-- 3. Low vision services and hardware for adults. - 4.
-Out-of-network care, except when pre-authorized.
+Any vision services, treatment or materials not specifically listed as a Covered Service or supply. - 3.
+Low vision services and hardware for adults. - 4.
+Non-network care, except when pre-authorized.

-Mental/ Behavioral Health and Substance Use Benefits
+Mental Health and Substance Use Disorder Benefits